 As an investor, I’ve always fancied myself as a contrarian who goes against the crowd, someone who can detect patterns and notice minutiae where others can’t.
 Perhaps that’s why at the age of 27, while my friends and peers were content with gifting one of their two monthly paychecks to their landlord, I became a first-time homebuyer.

 You spend six months ignoring your family, blowing off close friends’ weddings, and generally being an irritable pain in the butt.
 When your friends see you, the first question they ask is, “How’s CFA studying going?” because they know you have nothing else more important going on in your life.
 At least all your hard work pays off, right?

 As Benjamin Graham, one of the investing world’s original greats, said, “The essence of investment management is the management of risks, not the management of returns.”
 Regrettably, too many investors worry about the risks when it’s too late.

 I am passionate about behavioral economics (behavioral finance is behavioral economics applied to finance problems; it is thus a subset of behavioral economics).
 I teach it in my classes and have written a book about it.

-The quickest way to get your CFA®
+The quickest way to get your CFA® charter

 Save precious time by preparing faster and passing the exam on your first attempt, thanks to our adaptive learning technology, premium content, and elite tutors.